IdentityServer/Documentation/docsv2/configuration/serviceFactory.md

 * `ClientStore`
     * Implements retrieval of client configuration data

-The `InMemoryFactory` allows setting up a service factory by providing in-memory stores for users, clients and scopes (see [here](inMemoryFactory.html)).
+The `IdentityServerServiceFactory` allows setting up a service factory by providing in-memory stores for users, clients and scopes (see [here](inMemory.html)).

 ## Mandatory for production scenarios (but with default in-memory implementations)